usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     tox -e docs-spelling
     ```

-* Create a relese of the docs:
+* Create a release of the docs:

     ```bash
     tox -e docs-release